input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

 Now that the source code is available, we can begin performing static checks.
 These checks are intended to verify the code is healthy and conforms to a certain standard.
-As we did in the previous section, here we rely on UDCs again to perform these checks.
+As we did in the previous section, here we rely on Functions again to perform these checks.
-These two UDCs will validate the code formatting is correct and also perform a series of lints to validate code quality.
+These two Functions will validate the code formatting is correct and also perform a series of lints to validate code quality.

 Note that these checks are fast (compared to later steps) and perform quick feedback on code quality.
 Since this is the first target run in CI, we want to fail the CI as quickly as possible if we can easily find code quality issues.